Boarders/slick-blog/site/posts/halting2.md

 nil : Con
 nil = []

--- _,_ extends contexts to the right. infixl 6 _,_
+-- _,_ extends contexts to the right as is typical in type theory. infixl 6 _,_
 _,_ : Con → Type → Con
 _,_ con ty = ty ∷ con